-We spent a magical three months driving to the most delightful petit villages of France.
-We all fell in love with the food, the culture, the people, the language and the experiences we had there.
+France with kids was a magical three months driving to the most delightful petit villages of France.

 - + 13

 Europe77 days / July - August - September 2019

 We began our French jaunt in Paris (of course!) and then headed North to Normandy to check out some of these historical world war sites.
 Then south-east to the Alsace region for some mountains, beautiful wine and picturesque villages.
 On to stunning Provence where we were almost too relaxed and settled amongst lavender fields and fresh air.
 Then to the Aveyron department in Southern France where we hooked up with a significant leg of the Compostela pilgrimage trail.
 Then, a week in the impossibly picturesque Dordogne area before finishing up our stay aboard an adorable boat in Bordeaux.
 France with kids was very doable with this itinerary.